Rare event simulation for processes generated via stochastic fixed point equations: Examples and simulations

-In this section we provide several examples which illustrate how to implement the algorithm.
-As seen in Sections 2 and 3, while the use of a drift condition provides a formula for $M$, it may not be optimal in a practical sense.
-This is due to the fact that the estimate for $V_n^{\alpha}$ typically uses Minkowskii- or H\"{o}lder-type inequalities, which are usually not very sharp.
-We begin by outlining an alternative method for obtaining $M$ and use it to verify that it yields meaningful answers from a practical perspective.
+Next we implement our algorithm to estimate these tail probabilities.
+As in the previous example, we identify $V_{1000}$ as an approximation to $V$.
+Turning to identification of $M$, recall that in the previous example, we worked with a sharpened form of the formulas in Lemma~\ref{le3.1}; however, in other examples, this approach may, like Lemma~\ref{le3.1}, yield a poor choice for $M$.
+This is due to the fact that these types of estimate for $V_n^{\alpha}$ typically use Minkowskii- or H\"{o}lder-type inequalities, which are usually not very sharp.
+We now outline an alternative method for obtaining $M$ and demonstrate that it yields meaningful answers from a practical perspective.
+In the numerical method, we work directly with the conditional expectation and avoid upper-bound inequalities.
+We emphasize that this procedure applies to any process governed by Letac's model~E.

-\subsection{Numerical procedure for calculating $M$}
+\subsubsection{Numerical procedure for calculating $M$}